u-boot/u-boot/tools/buildman/buildman.rst

 Quick-start
 -----------

-If you just want to quickly set up buildman so you can build something (for example Raspberry Pi 2):
+If you just want to quickly set up Buildman so you can build something (for example Raspberry Pi 2):

 .. code-block:: bash